 Possible negotiation points here could include tax consultation, tax compensation, and flexible contract end dates.

 You and your family may want to consider repatriation training to help readjust to living in your home country and returning to your original work environment.
 Training can help provide a smooth transition, particularly if you have spent a long time overseas.
 You might also be thankful for a month or two of assimilation time to allow you to get settled in before going back to work.

-Possible negotiation points: repatriation training; an assimilation period before going back to work.
+Possible negotiation points can include repatriation training and an assimilation period before going back to work.